timruffles/mobile-drag-drop/README.md

 The HTML 5 drag'n'drop API allows you to implement drag'n'drop with the same code on [most desktop browsers](http://caniuse.com/#search=drag).
-Unfortunately, you'll notice iOS doesn't support it, so no iPad action for you!
+Unfortunately, you'll notice iOS doesn't support it, so no iPad (or Android) action for you!

 Luckily, WebKit gives us enough tools to shim seamlessly.
 If you drop this script in your page your existing HTML 5 drag'n'drop code should